AI4ScienceConf/AI4ScienceConf.github.io/source/CoE.md

-**Responsible Stewardship** The Conference on Language Modeling (COLM) is committed to promoting good conduct and a reflexive and responsible approach to research and its applications, especially with respect to research and development related to language modeling, machine learning and artificial intelligence.
+**Responsible Stewardship** The Conference on AI for Science (CAIS) is committed to foster a collaborative community bridging AI researchers and scientists interested in AI applications for scientific discovery.
 This Code is a vital part of our continuing effort to encourage reflection of the wider impacts of work that is considered by the conference, and to encourage work that consistently supports the responsible stewardship of trustworthy research that advances knowledge, public good and well-being.

-**Aims** This Code of Ethics provides general ethical principles, applicable to both individual researchers and to organizations that carry out, fund, host, or are otherwise involved in research, and associated with COLM.
+**Aims** This Code of Ethics provides general ethical principles, applicable to both individual researchers and to organizations that carry out, fund, host, or are otherwise involved in research, and associated with CAIS.
 The Code should not be seen as prescriptive but as a set of principles to guide ethical, responsible research.

-**Positive Action** This code applies to all contributors to COLM, including reviewers, authors, speakers, organizers of the conference, tutorials, workshops, sponsors, and attendees.
-COLM’s contributors are expected to acknowledge this code, and whenever necessary, include a discussion in their contributions that expands on the wider impacts of their work, using this Code as one source of ethical considerations.
+**Positive Action** This code applies to all contributors to CAIS, including reviewers, authors, speakers, organizers of the conference, tutorials, workshops, sponsors, and attendees.
+CAIS’s contributors are expected to acknowledge this code, and whenever necessary, include a discussion in their contributions that expands on the wider impacts of their work, using this Code as one source of ethical considerations.

 **Acknowledgments** This code utilizes the [ICLR Code of Ethics](https://iclr.cc/public/CodeOfEthics).